Azure/autorest.clicommon/README.md

     #    # max properties allowed from flatten of sub-class as param
     #    cli-flatten-payload-max-poly-as-param-prop-count: 8

-    expand-operation:
-        # if true, operation with 'expand-operation-names' will be expanded into multiple
-        # operation for ecah operation name.
+    # example for split-operation
-        # Notice: expaneded operation's key is in formate: <OriginalOperation>#<ExpandedName>.
-        # For example, in following case, the expanded operation keys are 'CreateOrUpdate#Create'
-        # and 'CreateOrUpdate#Update'.
-To make direcitve works on expended operation, please use
-        # the new key
-        cli-expand-operation-enabled: true
-        # cli-expand-operation-directive:
+    # cli-directive:
     #     - where:
     #         group: OperationGroupName
     #         op: CreateOrUpdate
-        #       expand-operation-names:
+    #       split-operation-names:
     #         - Create
     #         - Update

+    split-operation:
+        # if true, operation with 'split-operation-names' will be splited into multiple
+        # operations with given names.
+        # Notice:
+        # 1. Splitted operation's key is in formate: <OriginalOperationName>#<SplitName>.
+        #    For example, in above case, the splitted operation keys are 'CreateOrUpdate#Create'
+        #    and 'CreateOrUpdate#Update'.
+To make direcitve works on splitted operation, please
+        #    use the new key.
+        # 2. If operation with split name has already existed in operation group, you will get
+        #    a warning and this split name will be skipped.
+        cli-split-operation-enabled: true
     polymorphism:
         # if true, polymorphism parameter with 'poly-resource' marked as true will be
         # expanded into multiple operations for each subclasses